MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## October 1, 2020

+> [!NOTE]
+> The October 1 Common Data Service solution will be available by 6 am, October 1, Pacific Standard Time.

 Version 500.2009.17001.0 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 500.0.0.0  include the following new features.

 | Feature | Solution update required? |